 Deadlines for adding and/or dropping courses offered in educational programs that are not taught on the normal semester schedule usually differ.
-Contact the Registrar in Patroness Hall on the Lamoni, IA, campus for this information.
+Contact the Registrar in Patroness Hall on the Lamoni, IA, campus for this information or view the Academic Calendar (Trimester) in My Graceland.